wpwupingwp/OGU/README.md

 The default value is `False`.

-`-allow_invert_repeat`: If two genes invert-repeated in downstream, this option will allow the spacer of them to be extracted, otherwise the spacer will be omitted.
+`-allow_invert_repeat`: If two genes invert-repeated in downstream, this option will allow spacers of them to be extracted, otherwise the spacer will be omitted.
 The default value is `False`.

 For instance, geneA-geneB located in one invert-repeat region (IR) of